gateio/gateapi-nodejs/docs/WalletApi.md

 const api = new GateApi.WalletApi(client);
 const opts = {
   'subUid': "10003", // string | User ID of sub-account, you can query multiple records separated by `,`.
 If not specified, it will return the records of all sub accounts
-  'from': 1602120000, // number | Time range beginning, default to 7 days before current time 'to': 1602123600, // number | Time range ending, default to current time 'limit': 100, // number | Maximum number of records to be returned in a single list 'offset': 0 // number | List offset, starting from 0 };
+  'from': 1602120000, // number | Time range beginning, default to 7 days before current time.
+  'to': 1602123600, // number | Time range ending, default to current time.
+  'limit': 100, // number | Maximum number of records to be returned in a single list.
+  'offset': 0 // number | List offset, starting from 0.
+};
 api.listSubAccountTransfers(opts)
    .then(value => console.log('API called successfully.
 Returned data: ', value.body),